yaswanthkumargothi/yashgothi/content/home/slider.md

 [[item]]
   title = ""
-  content = "\"Yaswanth is autonomous and independent. - A Team Member\"" align = "center"
+  content = "\"Yaswanth is autonomous and independent. - Professor at RSB\"" align = "center"

   overlay_color = "#404040"  # An HTML color value.